 UC Leadership through Advanced Degrees (UC LEADS)

-Waivers of UCLA’s application fee are available for U.S. citizens, Permanent Residents and others who meet the following criteria:
+Waivers of UCLA’s application fee are available for U.S. citizens, Permanent Residents and others who demonstrate financial need by meeting the following criteria:

-Receive need-based financial aid (if not a U.S. citizen or Permanent Resident, this financial aid must come from the state of California)
+If you are currently enrolled in a college or university, and receiving need-based financial aid (if not a U.S. citizen or Permanent Resident, this financial aid must come from the state of California):

 If you meet all of these criteria, select Fee Waiver in the application, upload the statement from your Financial Aid officer and submit the application.

 If you are not currently enrolled in a college or university: